ipsipatro/Weather/README.md

 ## Getting Started

-First install pods and then open the .xcworkspace file in Xcode to run the app.
+First install pods and then select on the .xcworkspace file to open the project in xcode to run the app.